ibm-cloud-docs/secrets-manager/developer-tools.md

 Already using HashiCorp Vault?
 You can interact with your {{site.data.keyword.secrets-manager_short}} service instance by using the Vault HTTP API or CLI format.

+{{site.data.keyword.secrets-manager_short}} doesn't support all components that are available for Vault.
+Instead, the service builds on HashiCorp Vault with custom plugins to support the operations in {{site.data.keyword.secrets-manager_short}} for various secret types.
+{:note}

 For more information, check out the following resources:

 - [Vault API reference](/docs/secrets-manager?topic=secrets-manager-vault-api)